AndreyTitov27/audioPlayer/README.md

 # Audio Player
-Audio Player is a simple and user-friendly music player with YouTube / Youtube music downloading and album cover integration features.
+Audio Player is a simple and user-friendly desktop music player with YouTube / Youtube music downloading and album cover integration features.
 This player allows you to easily manage your playlists, download tracks, and listen to them within a single application.
 And you can customize it however you want.